-Sometime following the outbreak of the First World War in 1914 the Course and Club were closed and in 1915 the Club House was given a by the members to the Red Cross, to be used as hospital.
+Sometime following the outbreak of the First World War in 1914 the Course and Club were closed and in 1915 the Club House was lent by the members to the Red Cross, to be used as a hospital.

-So it was then that on 22nd May 1915 the Ch House became the Red Cross Auxiliary Home Hospital, Bromborough.
+So it was then that on 22nd May 1915 the Club House became the Red Cross Auxiliary Home Hospital, Bromborough.
 The hospital was established and maintained by Lady Carter, the Honorary Commandant of the Cheshire Red Cross, who was designated Officer-in-Charge.
-This hospital was classified as being one to `Receive patients directly from the Front.
+This hospital was classified as being one to `Receive patients directly from the Front'.

-During the years 1915-1918 the club did not have a Captain but after the war, in 1919, the Club House was handed back to the Golf Club and W. Johnston, who was Captain in 1914, once again became the Captain in 1919.
+During the years 1915-1918 the club did not have a Captain but after the war, the Club House was handed back to the Golf Club and W. Johnston, who was Captain in 1914, resumed his duties for the 1919 year.

 On the 2nd May 1918 the first recorded rental of £235 was paid to the Leverhulme Estate with a further balancing payment of just £2.10s on 1st July 1918.
 Two years later in 1920, at the age of thirty-two, the Hon.
 William Hulme Lever, who was to become the 2nd Viscount Leverhulme, was elected Captain.
 He held that position for three consecutive years.

-It was during the gradual transition from a Military Hospital back to a Golf Club following the end of the war, that Ernest Hassall was again active in the development of the Club, expanding the course from 9 to 18-holes.
-As one of the outstanding amateur golfers of the early 1920's he was well placed to design and oversee the construction of the expanded 18-hole Golf Course at Bromborough during 1922.
-To celebrate the opening of the new 5905-yard course an open meeting was held in 1923 and this meeting attracted 104 entries from many of the prominent players of the day from both Cheshire and Lancashire.
+It was during the gradual transition from a Military Hospital back to a Golf Club following the end of the war, that Ernest Hassall was again active in the development of the Club, expanding the course from 9 to 18 holes.
+As one of the outstanding amateur golfers of the early 1920's he was well placed to design and oversee the construction of the expanded 18 hole Golf Course at Bromborough during 1922.
+To celebrate the opening of the new 5905 yard course an Open Event was held in 1923 and this meeting attracted 104 entries from many of the prominent players of the day from both Cheshire and Lancashire.
 The first formal agreement with the Leverhulme Estate for the new course was made in May 1922, with the first rental under this agreement being paid in May 1923.
-In addition to the new 18-hole Course, the Club House, built after the `Pavilion' fire of 1910, had been extended and improved.
-So, by 1923' Bromborough had become a very well established Club.
+In addition to the new 18 hole Course, the Club House, built after the `Pavilion' fire of 1910, had been extended and improved.
+So, by 1923 Bromborough had become a very well established Club.

 The outbreak of the Second World War had a significant effect on golf courses throughout the country.
 Many clubs had to give up some land to support the 'dig for victory' food-growing initiative, but Bromborough suffered more than most because of its location near to Hooton Aerodrome.
 It was requisitioned for military use and eventually had concrete roads built across it when used as an American Forces Base.
-One of our current members, Mr. Bill Lucas, who joined the club in 1949, recalls playing the course before the war as a visitor and seeing the American Army on the course during the war.
+One of our long standing members at the time of the Centenary, Mr. Bill Lucas, who joined the club in 1949, recalls playing the course before the war as a visitor and seeing the American Army on the course during the war.
 Throughout the war the Greens were fenced off for protection and looked after by Mr. J Lee.
 During 1943 the course was used as a staging post for the build-up to the D-Day landings and it was not until 1949 that it could be reopened as a Golf Course.

 The first Captain after the war was the Hon.
 Philip W. Lever, later to become the 3rd Viscount, Lord Leverhulme.
 He was followed in 1950 as Captain by one of his tenants, J. Ernest Hassall the farmer's son by then aged 65, that very same man who as an 18-year-old boy had played such an important part at the time of the establishment of Bromborough Golf Club in 1903.